abeot/abeot.github.io/content/math/index.md

 desc: Some of my math resources for preparing for the AMC/AIME.
 ---

+**PSA**: I'm interested in starting running a few classes/program for mid/late AIME prep (which also helps for AMCs!).
+The goal is to offer generous financial aid and flexible hours for those interested in contests but may have barriers.
+If you would like to help with deciding what topics should be included, or have anything you want to see, please don't hesitate to contact me.

 This page is for any resources I have, and any advice I have for AMC 10/12 and AIME.

 I personally like [Evan Chen's OTIS](https://web.evanchen.cc/otis.html) for those